-This co-ed course offers students an opportunity to enhance individual and group skills through a variety of individual and team games.
-It promotes healthy attitudes and improvement of personal fitness levels through regular physical activity.
+This course continues to build on the skills and competencies of PHE 10 but at a senior level, allowing students to further refine their teamwork, leadership, and communication skills through a variety of activities.
+The course also offers students an opportunity to enhance individual and group skills through individual and team games.
+It promotes healthy attitudes and the improvement of personal fitness levels through regular physical activity.